WouterJacobs/WoutCloud/README.md

 cmake -G "Unix Makefiles" .
 ```

-Once you've chosen the appropriate generator, run the build command specific to your system (e.g., `cmake --build .` for most).
+Once you've chosen the appropriate generator, run the build command specific to your system (`cmake --build .` for most).
 Refer to CMake documentation or your IDE's instructions for the exact build command.

 **2. Manual Build (alternative)**